Lamont Bagby: Other recognition

 Bagby was named to the top 40 Extraordinary leaders under 40 list in Richmond alternative newspaper Style Weekly in 2009.

 Currently, Bagby is the chairman of the Virginia Legislative Black Caucus, an organization dedicated to improving the economic, educational, political and social conditions of African Americans and other underrepresented groups in the Commonwealth of Virginia.

 Personal life

-Delegate Bagby is a graduate of Henrico High School.
+Senator Bagby is a graduate of Henrico High School.
 He earned a Bachelor of Science degree in Business Education from Norfolk State University as well as a master's degree in Education Leadership from Virginia Commonwealth University.
+He is a recipient of honorary doctorates from Norfolk State University and Virginia Union University.

-Delegate Bagby also serves as the Director of Operations at the Peter Paul Development Center.
+Prior to his political career, Senator Bagby was a teacher and administrator at his alma mater, Henrico High School.